-Last October, in France, Sophie Bernard, CIRANO Researcher and Fellow and Associate Professor in the Department of Mathematical and Industrial Engineering at Polytechnique Montréal, participated in the G7 Research Workshop "Plastics in the Environment".
+Last October, in France, Sophie Bernard, Associate Professor in the Department of Mathematical and Industrial Engineering at Polytechnique Montréal, CIRANO Researcher and Fellow, participated in the G7 Research Workshop "Plastics in the Environment".
 She was there with the Canadian delegation led by Chief Scientist Dr. Mona Nemer.
 She was a member of the scientific committee on socio-ecological issues.

 The workshop brought together about forty researchers from the 7 countries and the European Union around two themes: "Socioecological challenges" and "Biomonitoring issues".
 The objective was to share scientific expertise in order to better advise public policies in the field of assessing micro-plastics pollution and its origins.